-The Village has evaluated events and transactions that occurred through November 6, 2017, which is the date the financial statements were available to issued, for possible disclosure and recognition in the financial statements.
+The Village has evaluated events and transactions that occurred through January 3, 2019, which is the date the financial statements were available to issued, for possible disclosure and recognition in the financial statements.
+No adjustment or disclosure has been made to these financials.